trypton/youtube-api/README.md

 });
 ```

-### Authorization

-Some API requests require authorization.
-In order to obtain access token you can use `YouTubeAuth` class.
-You need to set your `client_id` and `redirect_uri` along with other optional parameters.
-For `access_type=offline` the `client_secret` is also required.
-There is `.createAuthUrl()` method that creates an URL to Google authentication service.
-Redirect to that URL and after authentication the service redirects back to the `redirect_uri` with the response in hash or query string.
-Use `.extractResponseFromCallbackUrl()` static method in order to parse the response and `.fetchAccessTokenWithResponse(response)` method to obtain access token.
-Now you can store the token and use it for requests.
-See [Google guide](https://developers.google.com/youtube/v3/guides/authentication) and an [example](demo/index.html).

 ## Options

 All class constructors have options parameter.
 It should have either `key` or `access_token` key.
-See next section for details.
+See next sections for details.

 Options object may contain any of supported YouTube API parameters.
 See particular [YouTube API reference](https://developers.google.com/youtube/v3/docs/) page for more details.

 ## Google API Key

 You need to create [API key](https://developers.google.com/youtube/registering_an_application) in order to perform YouTube API requests.
 Some requests require authorization.
 In that case you need to create OAuth 2 credentials and use `YouTubeAuth` class to obtain access token.

+### Authorization

+Some API requests require authorization.
+In order to obtain access token you can use `YouTubeAuth` class.
+There is `YouTubeAuth.createAuthUrl(params)` static method that creates an URL to Google authentication service.
+You need to pass your `client_id` and `redirect_uri` along with other optional parameters to it.
+Redirect to the returned URL and after authentication the service redirects back to the `redirect_uri` with the response in hash or query string (depends on access type).
+For `access_type=offline` the `client_secret` is required.
+Then use `.fetchAccessTokenWithCallbackUrl(callbackUrl)` method in order to obtain access token.
+Now you can store the token and use it for requests instead of API key.
+See [Google guide](https://developers.google.com/youtube/v3/guides/authentication) and an [example](demo/index.html).

 ## Timeout